How to look for records of... General eyres 1194-1348

 Writ files from a small number of eyres survive in JUST 4.

-Use the advanced search in our catalogue and search using ‘eyre’ and the name of a county as your keywords, searching within JUST 4.
+Use the search box in JUST 4 and search using ‘eyre’ and the name of a county as your keywords.

 4.4 Copies of eyre court records in Chancery files